rgalvan77/ap/curriculum/0/notes/index.md

   * events
     * the ability to respond to changes in our program or inputs
   * ...
-* David's first program in Scratch was [Oscartime](https://scratch.mit.edu/projects/76196420/), which we play with a volunteer.
+* David's first program, or computing innovation, in Scratch was [Oscartime](https://scratch.mit.edu/projects/76196420/), which we play with a volunteer.
 The game involves clicking and dragging trash that falls from the top of the screen:<br>
   ![screenshot of oscartime, with cartoon image of shoe being dropped into a cartoon image of trash can](oscartime.png)
   * We can already start to decompose the program for the game:
     * The animation of the trash can is a sequence of 3 images, displayed one after another.